Cathedral Close, Winchester

 Portsmouth Harbour, Portsmouth

-Multi-site naval heritage day linking HMS Victory, Mary Rose, Warrior, submarines, Gosport crossings and timed talks
+Link HMS Victory, Mary Rose, Warrior, submarines, Gosport crossings and timed talks in a multi-site naval heritage day

 Spinnaker Tower